How to Learn Japanese Vocabulary

 - Work your way up to whatever amount you are comfortable learning

-Part 3 : Expanding Your Vocabulary through Kanji
+Part 3 : Expand and Learn Japanese Vocabulary through Kanji

 Have you learned about 300 - 500 words?
 If yes, continue reading on how learning Japanese characters will help you make the jump from 500 words to 2000 words.
 If not, please continue to the next section on the best way to learn vocabulary.